PitherBro/midnightSimon-ToCatchARacer/README.md

 This program accesss and pulls typing game information hosted on [Midnight Simon's](https://midnightsimon.com/) daily comeptive races.

 ### Objectives
-- downloand and save a local copy of the site
+- downloand and save a local copy of the site ✅️
-- scrape out the typing game information
+- scrape out the typing game information ✅️
-- conclude some statistics off the data
+- conclude some statistics off the data ☑️
-    - who wins the most?
+    - who wins the most? ✅️
     - fastest, slowest, average typing speed?
-        - pulling each champion's history.
+        - pulling each champion's history. ✅️
         - their progress over time(from earlierst to newest)
+    - who improved the most
-    - who has won the most?
+    - who has improved the least

+- make console output more interesting.
+- make a printable HTML document using BeautifulSoup
+- make a detection system that attempts to update every other day. (looks for new winners)

+    - Graphs?
 ## How to run?
 All modules and functionality should be stored under the python virtual environment folder `.venv/*` simply use the python interpreter under `./.venv/bin/python3`, or activate the appropriate script under `./.venv/bin/activate` [know more!](https://docs.python.org/3/library/venv.html) at the offical documenaation.